xyflow/web/README.md

 The apps directory contains projects that run on the backend or applications we might want to run during development:

-- `apps/nhost-backend` is the backend we use to power our pro platform.
-It handles user authentication, subscription management, and email.
-[Nhost](https://nhost.io) is the open-source serverless backend we use to power it.
 - `apps/svelte-examples` is a SvelteKit app that contains all the examples we use throughout our Svelte docs.
 We like to use [sandpack](https://sandpack.codesandbox.io) for our React examples but it doesn't support Svelte yet, so we built our own